 Make sure not to overdo soluble fiber though and not to load up on insoluble fiber instead.
 Too much of any fiber can lead to other issues such as diarrhea or worsen constipation.

-Studies have linked Magnesium supplements to reduced constipation.
+Studies have linked magnesium supplements to reduced constipation.
+Therefore, kratom and magnesium taken together can result in easier stools.
 However, rely on it as a short-term solution only and look for the underlying factor behind your kratom constipation.

 4. Add Probiotics

 Probiotics contain live bacteria that help our bodies balance gut flora and absorb nutrients.
 They can help alleviate a number of digestive issues, including kratom constipation.